ChatScript/ChatScript/WIKI/ChatScript-Spelling-Marking.md

 "I weigh 5kg." is hard to handle via substitition since there are infinite number of numbers.
 But it's common to see stuff like that from users.
 ```
-replace: ?_g gram        -- this merely separates
+replace: ?_gram gram        -- this merely separates
 replace: ?_kg kilogram -- this separates into full unit name
-replace: ?_kg kilo gram -- this separates into multiword replacement
+replace: ?_kg kilo+gram -- this separates into multiword replacement
 ```
 You should use the singular form of the word.
 CS can then do singular or plural as needed.